Christian Service Program

 Each year students will complete at least 20 hours of Christian Service.
 In order to receive credit for the project, students must fulfill all the requirements, responsibilities, and commitments of a volunteer to the satisfaction of their supervisor/teacher.
 Students may count service done over the previous summer, as long as verification can be obtained.
-An organization must be approved by the Christian Service Moderators or Campus Minister BEFORE students may complete their service.
+An organization or service activity that doesn't fit any of the three categories described below must be approved by the Christian Service Moderators or Campus Minister BEFORE students may complete their service.
 Only one of a student’s yearly service projects may be *indirect service, as defined later.
 Students need to participate in at least one project from each of the following three categories :

 - Bishop Amat School Community Service Project - Students will be involved in service that takes place at Bishop Amat or through programs offered by Christian Service.
 The Community Service Project may also be completed through a club project or athletic team project.

 - Faith Based Community Service - Students will be involved in service that takes place through their own faith community, a neighboring faith community, or a faith- based institution or school.

 - Community Based Service - Students will be involved in a form of service that reaches out to the local community.